tomjoht/documentation-theme-jekyll/mydoc/mydoc_yaml_tutorial.md

 **Result:**

-{% for sec in site.data.mydoc.samplelist.mypages %}
+{% for sec in site.data.samplelist.mypages %}
 {% if sec.audience == "writers" %}
 * {{sec.url}}
 {% endif %}